charlesrocabert/MetEvolSim/README.md

 ```

 ## First usage <a name="first_usage"></a>
 MetEvolSim takes as an input any <a href="http://sbml.org/Main_Page">SBML</a> metabolic network model, as soon as kinetic parameters and initial metabolic concentrations are specified, and a stable steady-state exists.
-MetEvolSim automatically rebuild species SBML meta-identifiers, however species names must be unique.
-MetEvolSim provides a class to manipulate SBML models: the class <code>Model</code>.
-It is also necessary to define an objective function (a list of reaction names and coefficients), and to provide the path of CopasiSE software.
+The package provides a class to manipulate SBML models: the class <code>Model</code>.
+It is also necessary to define an objective function (a list of reactions and their coefficients), and to provide the path of <a href="http://copasi.org/">CopasiSE</a> software.

 ```python
 # Import MetEvolSim package